Debug Information Files

 Debug information files allow Sentry to extract stack traces and provide more information about crash reports for most compiled platforms.
 Information stored in debug files includes original function names, paths to source files and line numbers, source code context, or the placement of variables in memory.
 Sentry can use some of this information and display it on the issue details page.

 Each major platform uses different debug information files.
 We currently support the following formats:

 - dSYM files for iOS, iPadOS, tvOS, watchOS, macOS, and visionOS

 - ELF symbols for Linux and Android (NDK)

-- PDB files for Windows
+- PDB files for Windows and .NET

 - Breakpad symbols for all platforms

 Source maps, while also being debug information files, are handled differently in Sentry.
 For more information see Source Maps in sentry-cli.